 Where Are They Now?
-We Meet Junior Marketer Dakota Branch-Smith A New BAME2020 Ambassador
+We meet Senior Account Executive Dakota Branch-Smith A New BAME2020 Ambassador

 16 July 2020

 Dakota Branch-Smith joins us as a new BAME2020 Ambassador.
-Her last role has been with Jack Morton Events.
+Her last role was with Jack Morton Events and she has just started in October 2020 as an SAE at M&C Saatchi Sport & Entertainment.
 Read about her thoughts on why there is such a scarcity of senior black talent in the Marketing sector about her career to date.

 I’m currently in-between jobs which has been a very bittersweet but exciting time.
 Due to COVID19, I was made redundant from a Creative Studio Assistant role which I was really enjoying.
 However, I have always had a Marketing/Social background so this has pushed me to pursue an area I really know and love.